NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Affliction Mercy.md

 * * *
 The divine grace that flows through you grants reprieve from an affliction.

-When you use [[Feats/Mercy|Mercy]], you can instead attempt to counteract a curse, disease, or poison.
+When you use [[Mercy|Mercy]], you can instead attempt to counteract a curse, disease, or poison.

 *Source: Pathfinder Core Rulebook*
 *OGL*